-RHI Inquiry Team Recommendation DoF's status of recommendation by September 2021 Action taken to implement recommendation by September 2021 Further planned action to implement recommendation 2022 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by the planned action DoF's status of recommendation by March 2024 Action taken to implement recommendation by March 2024 Further planned action to implement recommendation Supporting evidence Auditor's assessment of evidence 2024 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by the planned action a scheme in practice. more can be done to encourage practical investigation.
-Further planned action: No evidence of any further planned action was provided to the NIAO.
-The Northern Ireland Civil Service should develop a better process to learn from past failures, one that goes beyond the traditional method of revising and circulating internal guidance.
-Leaders within the Senior Civil Service must be more systematic, persistent and proactive in explaining to staff what changes are needed and supporting staff to adapt their working practices.
-A tougher level of external scrutiny, such as from the non-executives Not implemented.
-No evidence has been provided of actions taken to implement this recommendation.
-The Department told us that it considers this to be a statement and not a separate recommendation.
-Further planned action: Enhance the role of Departmental Boards, including the role of Non-Executive Directors and Ministers, and review the remit and agenda of Boards.
-The recommendation is likely to be fully implemented based on the planned action.
-Implemented.
+RHI Inquiry Team Recomment recommendation by will be implemented, or will be implemented by the planned action DoF's status of recommendation by March 2024 Action taken to implement recommendation by March 2024 Further planned action to implement recommendation Supporting evidence Auditor's assessment of evidence 2024 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by the planned action a scheme in practice. more can be done to encourage practical investigation.
+Further planned action: No evidence of any furthe planned action was provid to the NIAO.
+36 The Norther Ireland Civil Service shou develop a be process to le from past failures, one goes beyond traditional method of revising and circulating internal guid Leaders with the Senior O Service mus more system persistent a proactive in explaining to what change needed and supporting s to adapt the working practices.
+A tougher leve external scr such as from non-executi No evidence has been provided of actions taken implement this recommendation.
+The Department told us that it considers this to be a statement and not a sepa recommendation.
+Further planned action: Enhance the role of Departmental Boards, including the role of Non- Executive Directors and Ministers, and review the remit and agenda of Board taff ir rate Implemented.
 DoF told us that the role of Boards in monitoring the receipt and handling of concerns is a key aspect of the RaC Policy Framework now in place.
 The Non-Executive Directors' Forum received a briefing in June 2023.
 The Policy Framework includes a role for the NICS Board to commission and consider report findings in relation to the effectiveness of RaC arrangements across the NICS, with the first of these issued for the Board's scrutiny in August 2024.
 Leadership on the effectiveness of the NICS sits with the NICS Board, including a responsibility to 'address issues of strategic significance facing the NICS as a whole or constituent parts of it'.
 This includes the corporate response to NICS-wide risks and failures.
 Implemented.